 In consutation with her mother we delayed settlement for several years.
-When she was 14 years, Rachel arranged for her to be re-examined by a Consultant Plastic Surgeon to assess how her scarring had changed over time.
+When she was 14 years, we arranged for her to be re-examined by a Consultant Plastic Surgeon to assess how her scarring had changed over time.
 It was confirmed the scar had reached its final state and was now permanent.
 Non-invasive treatment recommendations were made by the expert which were aimed at reducing the appearance of the scar where possible.

 Because the scarring was permanent, we arranged for a consultation to take place with a cosmetic camouflage expert.
 Even high-end makeup available on the high street is not suitable for covering facial scars, so we felt that further expert advice was needed.
 She received recommendations for products and a lesson in the best use of specialist makeup to fully conceal the scar.
 This was a useful exercise as she was beginning to experiment with makeup.

 As well as recovering compensation for our client’s injuries, we also obtained funding for the private treatment recommended by the plastic surgeon along with the cost of specialist cosmetic camouflage makeup for the rest of her life.
 This means she will always have the option to use these specialist products without losing out due to the higher cost.